Diret03/titanic-prediction/README.md

-# Breast Cancer Detection
+# Titanic Predicion

-Simple Flask Web App
+Simple Flask Web App to predict if a Titanic passenger survived or not